Novartis/div_rank/README.md

 ### Diversity picking algorithm

-This code allows is for diversity picking across multiple different, and potentially overlapping chemcial compound classes, while at te same time optimizing a property score.
+This code allows is for diversity picking across multiple different, and potentially overlapping chemical compound classes, while at the same time optimizing a property score.
 This algorithm has been used in the re-design of the Novartis screening deck as described in:

 Evolution of Novartis’ Small Molecule Screening Deck Design, Schuffenhauer, A. Schneider N. et al. *J. Med.Chem.* **2020**, https://dx.doi.org/10.1021/acs.jmedchem.0c01332